^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In irritable bowel syndrome with a predominance of constipation, dietary treatment is a step-wise treatment.
-For the first 2 weeks, diets Nos.
-46 and 4c are recommended, enriched with foods and dishes with a mild, laxative effect.
-Normalization of the motor activity of the intestine is promoted by well-brewed vegetables, ripe fruits after cooking, vegetable oil, low-acid fermented milk (by more than 50-60 ° C), fruit and berry juices from ripe fruits of non-acid varieties.
-Then the child is transferred to diet number 3 with the addition of wheat bran and the mandatory observance of sufficient drinking regime.
+In case of irritable bowel syndrome with predominance of constipation, dietary treatment is staged.
+For the first 2 weeks, diets No. 46 and 4b are recommended, enriched with products and dishes with a mild laxative effect.
+Well-boiled vegetables, ripe fruits after heat treatment, vegetable oil, low-acidity fermented milk drinks (more than 50-60° C), fruit and berry juices from ripe fruits of non-acidic varieties contribute to the normalization of intestinal motility.
+Then the child is transferred to diet No. 3 with the addition of wheat bran and mandatory adherence to a sufficient drinking regime.

-Normalization of motor-evacuation function of the intestine
+Normalization of the motor-evacuation function of the intestine

-Drotaverin forte for children over 6 years of age, the daily dose is 80-200 mg (1-2.5 tablets), single dose - 40 mg (1/2 tablet).
+Drotaverine forte for children over 6 years old, the daily dose is 80-200 mg (1-2.5 tablets), a single dose is 40 mg (1/2 tablet).

-The main drawbacks of drotaverine and dicyclovir are:
+The main disadvantages of drotaverine and dicycloverine:

 • systemic anticholinergic effects (dry mouth, tachycardia, impaired sweating and urination).